mrnorbu/ihcae-alumni/docs/prd.md

 #### Story 1.1: Initial Project Scaffolding
 * **As a** developer,
-* **I want** the initial .NET and Angular project structures set up in the monorepo,
+* **I want** the initial .NET and Angular project structures set up in the monorepo with a feature-based backend architecture,
 * **so that** I have a clean foundation to start building features.
 * **Acceptance Criteria:**
-    1. A .NET 8+ Web API project is created.
+    1. A .NET 8+ Web API project is created with feature-based folder structure.
     2. An Angular 17+ workspace is created.
     3. Both projects are located within a single Git monorepo.
+    4. The backend follows a feature-based architecture pattern with Features/ and Shared/ folders.
-    4. A basic CI/CD pipeline is configured to build and run initial tests for both projects.
+    5. A basic CI/CD pipeline is configured to build and run initial tests for both projects.

 #### Story 1.2: Database Setup and Alumni Data Import
 * **As an** administrator,